specklesystems/speckle-docs/user/revit/features.md

 # Features

-In this page, we’ll share how Revit connector converts your Revit model into Speckle format and how it handles updating in Revit.
+In this page, we’ll share how Revit Connector converts your Revit model into Speckle format and how it handles updating in Revit.

 ## Converting Revit Data to Speckle

 When sending from Revit, Speckle takes care of converting the data to a Speckle-friendly format.
-If you're curious about how this data is being structured, please have a look at our **[Objects Kit class definitions](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Objects/BuiltElements)**.
+If you're curious about how this data is being structured, please have a look at our **[Objects kit class definitions](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Objects/BuiltElements)**.

 For instance, a Revit room will look like this: